-Bows are extremely fragile!
-Your bow will probably break if you drop it.
-A broken bow can often be repaired, but if the head or stick is broken, the bow loses any inherent value.
+BOWS ARE EXTREMELY FRAGILE!
+DON'T DROP YOUR BOW.
+YOUR BOW WILL PROBABLY BREAK IF YOU DROP IT!
 Handle your bow as if it was made of glass.
-The safest places for your bow is either playing your instrument, or in your case properly set in the bow holder.
+The safest places for your bow are either playing your instrument or in your case properly set in the bow holder.
 Always be conscious of your bow when you are handling it - take care not to bang it against anything if you must walk or move with it in your hand.

 BE CAREFUL OF THE TIP WHEN REMOVING THE BOW FROM THE CASE.

 NEVER LEAVE YOUR BOW WHERE IT CAN BE STEPPED ON, SAT ON, OR KNOCKED TO THE FLOOR!
 NEVER LEAVE YOUR BOW ON YOUR MUSIC STAND.

 *Loosen the bow hair when the bow is not being used.
 Bow hair stretches and shrinks with humidity.
 If your bow hair shrinks while it is in the case, and you have not loosened the bow hair, the head may snap off and you will certainly put undue pressure on the bow.
 Tighten to play.
 Loosen to put away.

 *Have the bow rehaired at least once each year.
 Bow hair tends to wear out from the actions of playing.
 If you lose too many hairs, the pull on the bow will be uneven and the bow may warp.
 Also, hair stretches in the summer and shrinks in the winter.
 Spring and fall are good times to rehair your bow.